 During that two-month period, I was hoping and praying every day that they would not call.
 I get paranoid every time my phone rings.
 I felt so happy and relieved when the result was due and I didn’t receive a call from them.
 My sputum was due on May 8th, though I was scheduled to call on May 11th.
 The staff who received my call didn’t tell me the result, she just told me to go back to St. Luke’s on May 14th and bring my passport and 4 pcs.
 2×2 photo.

 My two months of paranoia and anxiety have finally come to an end.
 I decided to go to St. Luke’s before 7 am so I could be done early, or that’s what I thought.
 I was in St. Luke’s for more than 12 hours.
 I arrived at 7 am and I got my shots at 3:30 pm.
 I was second to the last patient inside St. Luke’s, but I didn’t care, I’ve already waited for two months so waiting for hours was not a big deal anymore.
 All I wanted was my medical clearance so I can proceed to the next step.
 Finally, at 7:30 pm, I got my clearance on hand.
 The staff gave me my immunization form, cd x-ray, and a slip on how to schedule an interview appointment.
 My medical result was forwarded to USEM.

 Important: Be aware of the expiration date of your medical exam.
 Medical Exam is valid for 6 months, but if you went through sputum exam it will expire in 3 months.
 You must have an interview before your medical exam expires, or you will have to repeat the whole medical process (and it means another payment).

-I hope this will help answer your questions on what to expect on sputum exam at St. Lukes.
-This happened in 2015, so I am not sure if the procedure is still the same.
-Good luck on your Sputum exam.
-I hope you are negative.
-I know negative is not good but this is the time when negativity is a good thing ☺.
+I hope this could help answer your questions on what to expect on sputum exam and culture at St. Lukes Clinic.
+This happened in 2015, so I am not sure if the procedures are still the same.
+Good luck on your Sputum exam! ☺